isaacbernat/netflix-to-srt/README.md

 ## Convert them into .srt
 ### Using your web browser
-- Go to [netflix-to-srt.pages.dev](https://netflix-to-srt.pages.dev) (or alternatively [isaacbernat.github.io/netflix-to-srt-web](https://isaacbernat.github.io/netflix-to-srt-web))
+- Go to [netflix-to-srt.pages.dev](https://netflix-to-srt.pages.dev) (or alternatively [isaacbernat.github.io/netflix-to-srt-web](https://isaacbernat.github.io/netflix-to-srt-web)).
-- Upload the subtitles and click convert
+- Upload the subtitles and click "convert".
 - Enjoy!
-(And **star the repo ⭐** if you liked it ;D)
+(And **star the repo ⭐** if you liked it ;D).

 ### Using Python
-- [Get python](https://www.python.org/downloads/) .
-Tested on Python 3.10+ and newer (3.10 is [the oldest still supported](https://devguide.python.org/versions/) .
-Older versions were compatible with Python 2.7 but it's not supported anymore. *If you have mac or linux you may skip this step*
+- [Get python](https://www.python.org/downloads/) (*If you have mac or linux you may skip this step*).
-- Clone this repository or [download it as a ZIP file](https://github.com/isaacbernat/netflix-to-srt/archive/refs/heads/master.zip) or [download `to_srt.py` file](https://raw.githubusercontent.com/isaacbernat/netflix-to-srt/master/to_srt.py)
+- Clone this repository or [download it as a ZIP file](https://github.com/isaacbernat/netflix-to-srt/archive/refs/heads/master.zip) or [download `to_srt.py` file](https://raw.githubusercontent.com/isaacbernat/netflix-to-srt/master/to_srt.py) .
-- Run the script in the terminal (type `python to_srt.py` or `python3 to_srt.py` from the terminal on the folder you have `to_srt.py`)
+- Run the script in the terminal (type `python to_srt.py` or `python3 to_srt.py` from the terminal on the folder you have `to_srt.py`).
-  - Copy your subtitle files in the same directory as `to_srt.py`
+  - Copy your subtitle files in the same directory as `to_srt.py`.
-    - Or use `-i INPUT_PATH` and `-o OUTPUT_PATH` for custom file locations
+    - Or use `-i INPUT_PATH` and `-o OUTPUT_PATH` for custom file locations.
-  - All `.xml` and `.vtt` files in the input directory will generate a converted `.srt` file on the output one
+  - All `.xml` and `.vtt` files in the input directory will generate a converted `.srt` file on the output one.
 - *Optional:* Use `-d DELAY_MS` parameter when running the script to delay all the timestamps by the given number of milliseconds.
 Negative values shift timestamps backwards.
-Example: `python to_srt.py -i samples/delays -o samples/delays -d -1500` will take all the eligible files in `samples/delays` and shift the resulting `.srt` subtitles to be 1.5 seconds earlier than the original version
+Example: `python to_srt.py -i samples/delays -o samples/delays -d -1500` will take all the eligible files in `samples/delays` and shift the resulting `.srt` subtitles to be 1.5 seconds earlier than the original version.
 - Enjoy!
-(And **star the repo ⭐** if you liked it ;D)
+(And **star the repo ⭐** if you liked it ;D).
+- *Note:* Tested on Python 3.10+ and newer (3.10 is [the oldest still supported](https://devguide.python.org/versions/)).
+Previous versions were compatible with Python 2.7 but it's not supported anymore.

 ## Star this repo
 If you like this project, please **star the repository ⭐**.
 It's free and it helps get visibility and future improvements.